-- Make your outputs easy to navigate and understand
+- Make your content easy to navigate and understand

 - Make assessments accessible